Highway 97 Interconnector

 The highway also runs beside G.R.
 Baker Memorial Hospital and at one point is approximately nine metres from the hospital building.

-There are no alternate routes around Quesnel which forces the Danger Goods Route through the downtown core alongside multiple senior residences, medical clinics, low-income housing, emergency shelter and transitional housing and G.R.
+There are no alternate routes around Quesnel, forcing the dangerous goods route through the downtown core alongside multiple senior residences, medical clinics, low-income housing, emergency shelter and transitional housing and G.R.
 Baker Memorial Hospital.

 Recommended Solution